Network Systems Science and Advanced Computing

 We are studying the spread of invasive plants in the Chitwan Annapurna Landscape (CHAL) of Nepal, which is part of a biodiversity hotspot.
 This problem of invasive species is an impediment to the achievement of multiple sustainable development goals drafted by the United Nations.
 CHAL has a rich diversity of flora and fauna, which is unfortunately threatened by the combined effects of climate change and increased human activities.

-This project aims to reduce malaria transmission by administering ivermectin to humans and livestock.
-Ivermectin is an endectocide, a drug that can kill ecto- and endoparasites, as well as mosquitoes that feed on treated humans or animals.
-The overall goal of the project is to conduct randomized control trials through mass drug administration of ivermectin (iMDA) in humans and animals in Tanzania and Mozambique.
+The Broad One Health Endectocide-based Malaria Intervention in Africa (BOHEMIA) project aims to reduce malaria transmission by administering ivermectin to humans and livestock.
+Ivermectin is an endectocide drug with an excellent safety profile that can kill ecto- and endoparasites, as well as mosquitoes that feed on treated humans or animals.

 The major goal of this project is to design, build, verify, and deploy an open-access general-purpose CI for network science, which we call net.science.